jasondsmith72/ClaudeComputerCommander-Unlocked/README.md

 Choose the installation method that best suits your preferences:

-### Option 1: One-Command Installation (Recommended)
+### Option 1: One-Command Installation (Recommended) (Will install all Prerequisites)

 For the easiest installation experience with automatic prerequisite installation:

 #### Windows:
 ```